 Where can we find quality?
 It's the stuff on the page.
-The content can be compelling and its presentation can be well-structured; its narrative structure-whether as part of a story, a poem, a technical or scientific paper, a presentation, collateral material, or any sort of performance-works toward carrying the work into the deepest parts of the reader.

-The paragraph and sentence structure can be conducive to reading and can carry their own interest through strength and fostering the ability to read right along without stumbling or re-reading.
+The content can be compelling and its presentation can be well structured; its narrative structure-whether as part of a story, a poem, a technical or scientific paper, a presentation, collateral material, or any sort of performance-works toward carrying the work into the deepest parts of the reader.
+The paragraph and sentence structure can be conducive to reading and can carry their own interest through strength and fostering the ability to read right along without stumbling or rereading.

-For technical and some creative pieces-and especially for presentations graphics and artwork help determine how effective and beautiful they are.
-The use of figures and illustrations to illuminate a piece, how well the illustrations are done, the quality of the graphics, the appropriateness of colors, the use of dimensional and multivariate data, shading, resolution, and integrating words, images, and numbers can be done well or poorly.
+For technical and some creative pieces-and especially for presentations-graphics and artwork help determine how effective and beautiful they are.
+The use of figures and illustrations to illuminate a piece; how well the illustrations are done; the quality of the graphics; the appropriateness of colors; the use of dimensional and multivariate data, shading, resolution, and integrating words, images, and numbers can be done well or poorly.

 The writing style overall can be good and serve the intention of the piece.
-Word choices, stylistic choices, images, use of metaphor and other figures, humor, informality, formality, story-telling even in technical pieces, and use of writing craft elements in whatever genre can add to and serve the piece well.
+Word choices, stylistic choices, images, use of metaphor and other figures, humor, informality, formality, storytelling even in technical pieces, and use of writing craft elements in whatever genre can add to and serve the piece well.
 Line breaks, meter, rhyme and near rhyme, rhythm, musicality, good noise, good lines, and strangeness too.
 All of these can be commented on.
 Even the typography can be done particularly well.

-By the workshop looking at each piece as an opportunity to learn, its members can begin to see how the elements of good writing combine to make an exceptional piece, something that is more than simply its information content.
+For presentations and other performances, improvisational skill, energy, thoroughness, animation, informality, the speaking voice and its control, and any other factors serving the piece (or constituting the piece) can be praised.
+By the workshop's looking at each piece as an opportunity to learn, its members can begin to see how the elements of good writing combine to make an exceptional piece, something that is more than simply its information content.